 Nuku’alofa by Cruise

-Taxis to Nuku’alofa
+How to Get Around Nuku’alofa

 Water Activities for Families

 Yes, even in the nation’s capital there’s plenty of exciting water activities to experience as a family!
-See the Humpback Whales and their babies between July and October, or check out the amazing coral displays just off the surrounding islands on a snorkelling trip.
+See the humpback whales and their babies between July and October, or check out the amazing coral displays just off the surrounding islands on a snorkelling trip.

-Snorkelling Trips from Nuku’alofa
+Snorkelling and Island Trips from Nuku’alofa

 Whale Watching/Swimming from Nuku’alofa